D12922007/NTU_ADL_Team11_Final/README.md

 ### Description
 Abilities: pray for you, preach, answer biblical question, provide spiritual insights on your situations(consult)

+4 kinds of use case:
+Question answering: Use all books of bible.
+Given each question, answer a corresponding answer.

+Preach: Use all books of bible.
+Given each input segment, the designed language model output a short preach.
+Basically performs content summarization and elaboration.

+Pray: Use the new testament.
+Given each input segment and a situation, the design language model would pray for the user’s situation according to the bible segment.

+Counsel: Use the new testament.
+Given each input segment and situation, he design language model would give some advice for the user’s situation according to the bible segment.

 ### Introduction
 The figure shows the overall architecture of the Bible Chatbot and Scenario Generation Model.
 ![plot](./Figure/overall_fig.png)